 Regiment after regiment mutinied and took off to join other troops at nodal points like Delhi, Kanpur and Lucknow.
 After them, the people of the towns and villages also rose up in rebellion and rallied around local leaders, zamindars and chiefs who were prepared to establish their authority and fight the British.
 Nana Saheb, the adopted son of the late Peshwa Baji Rao who lived near Kanpur, gathered armed forces and expelled the British garrison from the city.
 He proclaimed himself Peshwa.
 He declared that he was a governor under Emperor Bahadur Shah Zafar.
-In Lucknow, Birjis Qadr, the son of the deposed Nawab Wajid Ali Shah, was proclaimed the new Nawab.
+In Lucknow, Birjis Qadr, the son of the deposed Nawab Shah.
+Wajid Ali was proclaimed the new Nawab.
 He too acknowledged the suzerainty of Bahadur Shah Zafar.
-His Begum Hazrat mother Mahal took an active part in organising the uprising against the British.
-In Jhansi, Rani Lakshmibai joined the rebel sepoys and fought the British along with Tantia Tope, the general of Nana Saheb.
+His mother Begum Hazrat Mahal took an active part in organising the uprising against the British.
+In Jhansi, Rani Lakshmibai joined the rebel sepoys and